pearl-core/pearl/README.md

 All these functions belong to the [Buava](https://github.com/fsquillace/buava) package in [`utils.sh`](https://github.com/fsquillace/buava/blob/master/lib/utils.sh) and to the Pearl [`utils.sh`](lib/utils/utils.sh) script.

+Note: For OSX system, the GNU version `sed` and `grep` are automatically imported in `install.sh` and can be directly used if needed.

 ## Create a Pearl package from a local directory ##
 Pearl package system will work even for local directories.
 This is particularly useful